LewisSmallwood/IoT-Air-Conditioner/README.md

 ### Control API
 The endpoints on the API are also configured within the `environment.h` file.

-The list of buttons defines the available endpoints and what pins should be toggled when the HTTP endpoints are called.
+A list of buttons is defined which specified what endpoints are available, and which control pin should be toggled when the HTTP endpoint is called.

-The button list is as follows:
+The button list is defined as follows, and can be modified to implement any functions:
 ```
 const Button buttons[] = {
   { "power", D1 },